Logkin/RobloxScript/README.md

 # Roblox Script

 This is a script where i put all of Script that I found or that I made for Roblox.
+Some can from other Hub like EclypseHub for [Murder Mystery 2](https://www.roblox.com/games/142823291/Murder-Mystery-2)